kcmerrill/writing/Knight Walker/Chapter 6 - Camping spot.md

 “I’ll take you back to Little Italy’s or wherever you need to get to.”
 I said as I helped him inside.

 He didn’t say anything.
 Clearly still suffering from whatever it was Fanz shot at him but it was clearly working.
-He was easily persuaded and I’m sure if I asked him to walk off a cliff he would’ve.
+He seemed so easily persuaded that I’m sure if I asked him to walk off a cliff he would’ve.
 I didn’t want to push it though.
 I just wanted to drop him off and get out of dodge.

 Ten or so minutes passed and we were nearing Little Italy’s.
 We stopped at a intersection and Mario mumbled under his breathe.